alapierre/flyway-docker/README.md

 ## Licence

-This project is licenced on Apache 2.0, same as Flyway Community Edition - Apache 2.0
+This project is licenced on Apache 2.0, same as Flyway Community Edition - Apache 2.0. wait-for.sh in on MIT Licence.